+'''

 R CMD latex.exe mydoc

+'''

-B.3 Invoking R under Mac OS X
+B.3 Invoking R under OS X

-There are two ways to run R under Mac OS X. Within a Terminal.app window by invoking R, the methods described in the first subsection apply.
+There are two ways to run R under OS X. Within a Terminal.app window by invoking R, the methods described in the first subsection apply.
 There is also console-based GUI (R.app) that by default is installed in the Applications folder on your system.
-It is a standard double-clickable Mac OS X application.
+It is a standard double-clickable OS X application.

-The startup procedure under Mac OS X is very similar to that under UNIX.
+The startup procedure under OS X is very similar to that under UNIX, but R.app does not make use of command-line arguments.
 The 'home directory' is the one inside the R.framework, but the startup and current working directory are set as the user's home directory unless a different startup directory is given in the Preferences window accessible from within the GUI.